michaellimair/cs261-group8/backend/README.md

 To ensure that all strings returned from the backend are properly localized, please use Django's built-in translation utilities from `django.utils.translation`.
 To add a translation key:
 1. In your code, use an instance of translation.
 For example:
 ```
-from django.utils.translation import gettext as _
+from django.utils.translation import gettext_lazy as _

 print(_('hello_world'))
 ```
-2. In the folder of this readme file, run `python -m manage.py makemessages -a`.
+2. In the folder of this readme file, run `python manage.py makemessages -a`.
 3. Write all the proper strings for translations in the file `cs261/locale/[language]/LC_MESSAGES/django.po`.
-4. Compile the message files by running `python -m manage.py compilemessages` in this folder.
+4. Compile the message files by running `python manage.py compilemessages` in this folder.
 5. If the compilation is successful, you will see an update to the `cs261/locale/[language]/LC_MESSAGES/django.mo` file.

 Note that names of language must follow the language identifiers as specified in [RFC 3066](http://www.i18nguy.com/unicode/language-identifiers.html).
 This is in order for Django's `Accept-Language` behavior to function properly.